Skip to content

 • Security schemes: API keys, OAuth2, mutual TLS, OpenID Connect

-• Capabilities: Boolean flags for streaming, push notifications, extended cards
+• Capabilities: boolean flags for streaming, push notifications, and extended cards

 Every A2A interaction produces a Task — a stateful object that progresses through defined states: